A Closer Look at Micron Technology's Options Market Dynamics

 Micron Technology's Current Market Status

-A total of 3 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $99.0.
+Over the past month, 3 industry analysts have shared their insights on this stock, proposing an average target price of $95.0.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Micron Technology, targeting a price of $92. * Maintaining their stance, an analyst from Citigroup continues to hold a Buy rating for Micron Technology, targeting a price of $110. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on Micron Technology with a target price of $95.
+Click here for access. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on Micron Technology with a target price of $95. * An analyst from UBS persists with their Buy rating on Micron Technology, maintaining a target price of $92. * An analyst from Morgan Stanley persists with their Equal-Weight rating on Micron Technology, maintaining a target price of $98.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Micron Technology with Benzinga Pro for real-time alerts.